getAlby/mcp/README.md

 Example: `https://mcp.getalby.com/sse?nwc=ENCODED_CONNECTION_SECRET` or `https://mcp.getalby.com/mcp?nwc=ENCODED_CONNECTION_SECRET`

-_To get ENCODED_CONNECTION_SECRET, open browser devtools and enter this in the console:_
+_To get ENCODED_CONNECTION_SECRET, open browser devtools (right click -> inspect) and enter this in the console, with your own NWC connection secret set:_

 ```js
 encodeURIComponent("nostr+walletconnect://...");
 ```

+In case there is a message asking for confirmation for pasting, follow the instructions, and then enter the above command again.

-And then copy the output and replace ENCODED_CONNECTION_SECRET.
+Once the command has run, copy the output and replace ENCODED_CONNECTION_SECRET.
 It will look like this: `nostr%2Bwalletconnect%3A%2F%2F...`

 ### Add to Claude Desktop

+#### Use the Alby MCP server

+1. Go to Settings -> Advanced settings -> Integrations
+2. Add a new remote MCP server
+3. Call it `alby`
+4. What is the SSE endpoint URI: `https://mcp.getalby.com/mcp?nwc=ENCODED_NWC_URL` (see above for instructions)

+#### Client-side

 Add this to your claude_desktop_config.json: